seanphan05/Manufacturing-Process-Evaluation/README.md

 3.2.2	Data Preprocessing

 Due to confidential issue existing in input data, our team decided to decode whole data sets.
 The aim is to make it more interpretable and accessible during training and processing data.
+Data, after that, will be imputed to tackle missing value issue, as well as normalized for before feed it into training stage.

 3.2.2.1	Data decoding: